 System updated the OS won't load.

-The most likely cause is the new kernel and unitrends-drivers packages did not get installed properly.
+The most likely cause is a new kernel and unitrends-drivers packages did not get installed properly.

 There are two primary symptoms that have been seen and three methods we can clear this issue without having to reimage the appliance:

 This has been seen on DPU 2000 and 3000.
 The reason is that the supplied grub.conf points to the kernel at /kernel-2.6.18…. and the initrd at /initrd-2.6.18…. when those are in the /boot directory.
 This can be remedied as follows: